Taipo/pareto_security/README.md

 * Protects against malicious database injections
 * Using the principle of "Artificial Ignorance" with blacklists rather than arbitrary blacklists, processes and checks all user inputs, the REQUEST_URI, QUERY_STRING, _GET, _POST, _COOKIE and browser user-agents to detect known security threats.
 * Pareto Security is 100% free
-* Prevents uploading of backdoors
+* Prevents uploading of backdoors, arbitrary file includes
 * Locks down server error and information messages that can be used to assist attackers
 * Scans inputs from content submitted by visitors in comments and posts.
 * Block known bad crawlers.